EpistasisLab/Aliro/README.md

 ## Objects

 FGLab is based on several classes of object.
 One begins with a *project*, which involves adjusting variables to achieve the desired results.
 In machine learning, these variables are *hyperparameters*, which are set for the project.
-A project will then comprise of a set of *experiments* derived from adjusting hyperparameters.
+In a more general setting, the variables are simply options, which may therefore include implementation-dependent details.
+A project will then comprise of a set of *experiments* derived from adjusting options.

 ### Projects